stream-project/WP1R/docker_stream/pipeline.md

 # Pipeline for Dsms Database

-add here
+For the Dsms pipeline, data is provided by IWM manually and then the following jobs are executed in order to store and validate the Dsms data:

+      Dsms_linking:
+      Dsms_store_to_graph: stores the triples into graph database.
+      Dsms_query: For querying the triple store.
+      Dsms_validate: This job is used to validate the query results.
+      Dsms_clean_workspace: Once the rdf files are stored in the database, this job can be executed to clean up the workspace.

 # Running all the jobs:

  In this directory, there is a folder named automate with two files:

-    jobs.properties: here all the jobs can we mentioned that needs to be executed. automate.py: running this script will run all the jobs in the jenkins.
+    jobs.properties: here all the jobs can be mentioned that needs to be executed. automate.py: running this script will run all the jobs in the jenkins.